Redfin Corp (RDFN) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price point forecasted by analysts for Redfin Corp (RDFN) is $7.54, which is $1.68 above the current market price.
-The public float for RDFN is 109.12M, and currently, short sellers hold a 17.00% ratio of that float.
-The average trading volume of RDFN on November 03, 2023 was 3.70M shares.
+The average price suggested by analysts for RDFN is $6.67, which is $0.87 above the current market price.
+The public float for RDFN is 110.33M, and currently, shorts hold a 16.82% of that float.
+The average trading volume for RDFN on November 07, 2023 was 3.73M shares.

 RDFN’s Market Performance